jart/blink/README.md

 ANSI C11 that's compatible with C++ compilers.
 Instruction decoding is done using our trimmed-down version of Intel's disassembler Xed.

+The prime directive of this project is to act as a virtual machine for userspace binaries compiled by Cosmopolitan Libc.
+Blink implements more than a hundred Linux system call ABIs, including fork() and clone().
+The SSE2, SSE3, SSSE3, POPCNT, CLMUL, RDTSCP, and RDRND hardware ISAs are supported. x87 currently only supports double (64-bit) precision.

 Blink uses just-in-time compilation, which is supported on x86_64 and aarch64.
 Blink takes the appropriate steps to work around restrictions relating to JIT, on platforms like Apple and OpenBSD.
 We generate JIT code using a printf-style domain-specific language.
 The JIT works by generating functions at runtime which call the micro-op functions the compiler created.
-Blink decode micro-ops at runtime by scanning their memory for a RET instruction.
+Blink decodes micro-ops at runtime by scanning their memory for a RET instruction.
 This works in most cases, but some tools can present problems, such as OpenBSD retguard which inserts static memory relocations into every function.
 The Makefile config and headers